jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 ## `<fieldset>`

 Forms are a critical part of many journeys on a site, but yet they are so often marked up inaccessibly or use patterns that do not take user needs into account.
-There's also many examples I've seen where native elements have been ignored in favour of overly complex solutions.
+There's also many examples I've seen where native elements have been ignored in favor of overly complex solutions.

-The `<fieldset>` and `<legend>`
+The `<fieldset>` and `<legend>` elements are a great way to break up more complex forms, and can greatly improve the flow and expereince of filling a form out for many user groups.

 ### Other form element tips